zachzeyuchen/wearableData/README.md

-Get a tidy data from UCI HAR Dataset
+Get tidy data from UCI HAR Dataset
 ============

 Course Project of Getting and Cleaning Data on Coursera